Using Top to Monitor Processes

 top

 This will display the top few processes (sorted by CPU usage).
 The display is updated periodically (default is every 3 seconds) to ensure the info displayed is up to date.
 This page refresh rate can be controlled by hitting either d or s and entering the number of seconds you wish to use.
-To highlight the values in the summary aread, hit B (i.e. for Bold).

 Before continuing any further with customising top's look and feel for your purposes, be aware that you must save any changes otherwise top will discard them when you exit (exit by typing q).
-To save any changes you make just hit W.

-Tweaking the Summary Area
+Tweaking the summary area

 The first area to the top of the screen while viewing the top program is called the summary area.
-You can toggle which bits of this are included in the display.

 • To toggle the showing of load average and uptime, hit l.